iclr-blogposts/2025/_posts/2025-04-28-scalable-mcts.md

 ## How can we scale MCTS?

-Its great that MCTS improves its solution quality with time, but what if we have an urgent problem that must be solved within a short amount of time (e.g. for real-time decision making)?
+Its great that MCTS improves its solution quality with time, but what if we have an urgent problem that must be solved within a short amount of time (e.g. real-time decision making)?
 In this case, MCTS can be adapted to leverage parallel computation, enabling us to find a better solution within our fixed time budget.
 As we will see, parallelizing MCTS without degrading its performance is challenging since each iteration requires information from all previous iterations to provide an effective **exploration-exploitation tradeoff**<d-cite key="liu2020watch"></d-cite>.
 In this blogpost, we will explore scalable adaptations of MCTS that effectively parallelize and distribute its computation.

 To find better solutions without increasing [wall-clock time](https://en.wikipedia.org/wiki/Elapsed_real_time), we can consider how the four different phases of MCTS can be distributed.
 There are three broad types of parallelism used to scale MCTS, and we will discuss each one below.